-Since a variety of possible policies for overlapping are meaningful in the telephone operator task, our approach was to begin to develop these policies by proposing several models and then determining which could account for performance.
-Accordingly, a series of models, those listed in Table 1, was constructed to represent points on a policy continuum starting with a non-optimized purely hierarchical and sequential description of task performance, through models that took advantage of the parallel processing possibilities of the cognitive architecture, to models that represented highly optimized utilizations of the architecture.
-Thus, the sequence of models represents a set of policies that describe a hypothetical increase in processing efficiency and sophistication, which presumably would be related to the degree of practice in the task.
-Each of these models and the corresponding policies will be described with example production rules in the following sections.
-Since the operators in this task domain are normally highly experienced, we expected that one of the more optimized models would provide the best fit.
+Choice of Models.
+We constructed a series of models, listed in Table II, to represent points on a policy continuum starting with a nonoptimized purely hierarchical and sequential description of task performance, through models that took advantage of the parallel-processing possibilities of the cognitive architecture, to models that represented highly optimized utilizations of the architecture.
+Thus, the sequence of models represents sets of policies that describe a hypothetical increase in processing efficiency and sophistication, which presumably would be related to the degree of practice in the task.

-As shown in Table 1, only a small subset of the possible combinations of policy features were developed in the set of a-priori models; the number of possible models is quite large, and so only a subset is feasible to develop and test.
-The subset chosen was based on which combinations of features seemed most likely to occur, and which models would be most useful to test.
-For example, the Hierarchical Fully-Sequential model is closely related to the earlier Bovair, Kieras, and Polson (1990) CCT production rule models, and so provides a conceptual baseline for the more complex models.
-The other Hierarchical models differ in one policy feature each to help understand the effects of each feature.
-The Flattened methods models should reflect the effects of extreme practice on the task procedures; accordingly, only two of them were included: the Flattened Motor-Parallel model provides again a conceptual baseline in that it is the simplest model with Flattened methods; in contrast, the Flattened Premove/Prepared Motor-Parallel model represents the likely additional effects of extreme practice.
+As shown in Table II, only a small subset of the possible combinations of policies were developed in the set of a priori models; the number of possible models is quite large, and so only a subset is feasible to develop and test.
+The subset chosen was based on which combinations of features seemed most likely to occur and which models would be most useful to test.
+For example, the Hierarchical Fully-Sequential model is closely related to the earlier Bovair et al. [1990] CCT production rule models, and so it provides a conceptual baseline for the more complex models.
+The other Hierarchical models differ in one policy each to help understand the effects of each policy.
+The Flattened methods models should reflect the effects of extreme practice on the task procedures; accordingly, only two of them were included: the Flattened Motor-Parallel model provides again a conceptual baseline in that it is the simplest model with Flattened methods; in contrast, the Flattened Premove Prepared Motor-Parallel model represents the likely additional effects of extreme practice.
 That is, if operators were so practiced as to have developed flattened methods, then it seems likely that they would also be fully anticipating movements with both premovements and preparation.
+Since the operators in this task domain are highly experienced, we expected that one of the more optimized models would provide the best account of their performance, but as it happens, one of the simpler models and policies appears instead to provide the best fit.